brtrdkeller/Assistance-UNSSC-courses/users-tests.md

 {: .result }
 > It is not clear if course bookmarking is different from adding a course to the learning plan.
-> If it is different, I have not been able to figure out how to do it.I am able to bookmark activities and remove bookmarks from activities without any issue.
+> If it is different, I have not been able to figure out how to do it.
+I am able to bookmark activities and remove bookmarks from activities without any issue.

 #### I want to check my calendar